openl2m/openl2m/docs/using/basic_view.rst

 .. raw:: html

-  <i class="fa-solid fa-ellipsis-v" aria-hidden="true"></i>
+  <i class="fa-solid fa-tags" aria-hidden="true"></i>

 This means the interface is in trunking or 802.1Q tagged mode.
 Hovering over the icon will show the tagged Vlans on this port.
-If enabled and user has permissions, clicking this will show the Edit Vlan Tags form.
+Clicking this will show the Edit Vlan Tags form, if user has permissions.

+*Note:* this functionality needs to be enabled in the "configuration.py" file.
+It requires a restart of the OpenL2M service.

 .. raw:: html